elves/elvish.io/src/ref/edit.md

 edit:insert:binding[Ctrl-L] = { clear > /dev/tty }
 ```

+Bound functions have their inputs redirected to /dev/null.

 ## Listing Modes

 The modes `histlist`, `loc` and `lastcmd` are all **listing modes**: They all
 show a list, and you can filter items and accept items.

-Because they are very
+Because they are very similiar, you may want to change their bindings at the
-similiar, they share a lot of keybindings, and those keybindings are in the
+same time.
+This is made possible by the `$edit:listing:binding` binding table
-`$edit:listing:binding` binding table (`listing` is not a "real" mode but an
-"abstract" mode).
-These modes still have their own binding tables like
+(`listing` is not a "real" mode but an "abstract" mode).
+These modes still have
-`$edit:histlist:binding`, and bindings there have highter precedence over those
+their own binding tables like `$edit:histlist:binding`, and bindings there have
-in the shared `$edit:listing:binding` table.
+highter precedence over those in the shared `$edit:listing:binding` table.

+Moreover, there are a lot of builtin functions in the `edit:listing` module
+like `edit:listing:down` (for moving down selection).
+They always apply to
+whichever listing mode is active.

-## Bindings to Start Modes
+## Caveat: Bindings to Start Modes

 Note that keybindings to **start** modes live in the binding table of the
 insert mode, not the target mode.
 For instance, if you want to be able to use